The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Welsh Terriers are wonderful companions known for their affectionate and playful nature.

-However, they require a firm and confident owner to provide them with proper training and structure.
+However, the dogs require a firm and confident owner to provide proper training and structure.

-It’s important to ensure they receive regular exercise, mental stimulation, and socialization.
+Ensuring they receive regular exercise, mental stimulation, and socialization is essential.